Advertiser Disclosure

 Increased United Club Lounge Membership Fee

 Until today, the cost of a United Club membership started at $650 or 85,000 miles.
-The price dropped as low as $550 if you hold United Airlines’ top elite status, with Premier 1K members saving $100 or 10,000 miles on the cost of the annual membership.
+The price dropped to as low as $550 for those holding United Airlines’ top elite status, with Premier 1K members saving $100 or 10,000 miles on the cost of the annual membership.

 As of today, March 24, 2025, however, the cost for a standard membership has jumped by $100 or 9,000 miles — now costing $750 or 94,000 MileagePlus miles.
 And the bad news gets worse, as United MileagePlus elites no longer get a discount on their membership.